zakilay2/zakilay2/README.md

 ## 🚀 About Me

 - 🔭 Interested in building websites and apps
-- 🌱 Currently learning Basics of Front End Development
+- 🌱 Currently learning the Basics of Front End Development
 - 🌐 Developer Program Member on Github

 ## Tech Stack